NFL playoff selections, predictions for wild card games: the Seahawks survive Eagles; Bills stuff Texans

 Saturday, 8:15 p.m.
 ET, CBS

-Although the Patriots suffered a shameful loss to finish their regular season, the Titans could not be delighted to see the defending champions fall into seed No. 3.
-New England has not lost a postseason game at home since it fell. against Baltimore in the divisional round of the playoffs after the 2012 season, and he hasn't lost a wild card game at home in a decade.
+Although the Patriots suffered a shameful loss to finish their regular season, the Titans could not have been delighted to see the defending champions fall into seed No. 3.
+New England has not lost a postseason game at home since He fell to Baltimore in the divisional round of the playoffs after the 2012 season, and hasn't lost a wild card game at home in a decade.

 Despite the talk about the Patriots' struggles on the offensive this season, they still finished with the seventh best NFL unit in terms of points per game, and have the last adjustment team in Bill Belichick, Josh McDaniels and Tom Brady .
 In addition, New England's top-ranked defense has all the necessary parts to close players like A.J.
 Brown and Corey Davis, and will eliminate what Tenness does best: the power game with Derrick Henry.